 The first of the highly regarded Fraunhofer Research Centres to be based in the UK, Fraunhofer CAP specialises in undertaking applied R&D in a range of photonics themes.
 Based at the University of Strathclyde’s Technology and Innovation Centre in Glasgow, Fraunhofer CAP’s main remit is to be a key partner to UK companies in the development of state-of-the-art products and processes which will enhance their competitiveness.
 Candidates will most likely have a strong academic or industrial R&D record in photonics or optoelectronics and a demonstrable ability to work collaboratively and independently, to defined timescales, together with a commitment to commercially-orientated research and development.
 Candidates will have the ability to successfully manage R&D projects.
 They will play a key role in developing new project ideas, and help securing funding from industry, Innovate UK and the EU.

-This researcher role includes both desk-based design and laboratory work alongside reporting and preparing proposals.
-The researcher will be responsible for delivery of funded project activity in the area of Quantum Technologies.
-This includes projects in one or some of the following distinct areas:
+This researcher role includes optical laboratory research and prototype development alongside reporting and preparing proposals.
+The researcher will be responsible for delivery of existing funded project activity in the area of quantum technologies.
+We are looking for a skilled individual to support and grow our photonics-based quantum information activities.
+This includes work on components and systems for quantum communication and information processing.
+In order to support this area, we are looking for an individual with one or some of following desirable skills:

 • Integrated (on-chip) photon sources and components